OrensteinLab/PrimerDesigner/docs/PD-single-LPath.md

 - total runtime
 - memory usage statistics
 - the cost (efficiency) of the selected primer set

+  A JSON file containing the optimal primer-selection paths for each variant is also produced.